andatoshiki/toshiki-proxypool/README.md

 ## What is [toshiki-proxypool](https://github.com/andatoshiki/toshiki-proxypool/)?

-Toshiki's proxypool contains a complete suite of SS, SSR, vmess, trojan node crawler written in GoLang and complied into a compiled into a Linux image for VPS deployment, you can also try deployment for Heroku, completely free to use, see the next section for further info.
+Toshiki's proxypool contains a complete suite of SS, SSR, vmess, trojan node crawler written in GoLang and compiled into a compiled into a Linux image for VPS deployment, you can also try deployment for Heroku, completely free to use, see the next section for further info.

 ### What does it support?